-You can load your WeSwap account with your debit card (Visa and mastercard) or via bank transfer.
+You can load your WeSwap account with your debit card (Visa and Mastercard), via bank transfer or by Apple Pay.
 Unfortunately you can’t load by credit card, PayPal or direct debit.

 Currencies you can load in: British Pounds (GBP), Euros (EUR), Norwegian Kroner (NOK), Swedish Kronor (SEK) or Danish Kroner (DKK).